Anesthesiologist Malpractice Attorneys: Anesthesia Complications

 - Failure to treat or manage a change in the patient’s condition during or after a procedure.

 If a family member suffered serious brain damage or died during or after surgery, it is understandable that you have many questions.
-Our Albany medical malpractice attorneys will review the medical information more completely and can advise you on whether to proceed with a medical malpractice claim.
-Contact Powers & Santola, LLP., online or call us to schedule a free consultation in our Albany (518-465-5995) or Syracuse office (315-308-1020).
+Our medical malpractice attorneys will review the medical information more completely and can advise you on whether to proceed with a medical malpractice claim.
+Contact Powers & Santola, LLP., online or call us to schedule a free consultation in our Albany, Syracuse, or Rochester offices.